JuliaNeumann/edittables/README.md

 # edittables

+This app is built as the frontend part of a WordPress plugin (WIP) which allows to create tables for planning events, such as church services.
+The table contents can be edited on the fly by clicking on them (when using EditTable) or by clicking on an extra button (when using StaticTable).

 ## Project setup
 ```
 yarn install
 ```

 ### Compiles and hot-reloads for development
+For local testing, you can use the `data` provided under `__mocks__` in `services/api.js` instead of pointing to the WordPress backend.

 ```
 yarn run serve
 ```